 37. Is the COVID-19 vaccination required for the Nursing program?
 The Nursing Program clinical affiliates have different COVID-19 vaccination requirements than the university's requirements.
 The clinical affiliates have a responsibility to their employees and patients to minimize the risk of exposure to the COVID-19 virus.
-Therefore, all clinical affiliates require all nursing students to provide proof that they have received the COVID-19 vaccination along with at least one booster.
-If a student chooses not to be vaccinated the Nursing program will not be able to guarantee clinical practicum placement.
+Therefore, all clinical affiliates require all nursing students to provide proof that they have received the COVID-19 vaccination along with one booster.
+If a student chooses not to be vaccinated the Nursing program may not be able to assign a student a clinical site.
 This will prevent the student from completing the program.
 Clinical sites may have exemptions for their employees; however, most clinical sites do not accept exemptions from students as they are guests at their facility.